Babil Khan: Early life and education

 Babil Khan was born on 15 May 1998, in Mumbai to actor Irrfan Khan and writer Sutapa Sikdar.
 He has a younger brother, Ayaan Khan.

 Khan completed his schooling at Tridha School, Mumbai and studied further at the University of Westminster, London.

 Career

 After completing his studies, he started as a camera assistant in Bollywood film Qarib Qarib Single.

 In 2022, he made his acting debut with Anvita Dutt's psychological drama Qala alongside Tripti Dimri.
-He was critically acclaimed for his performance.

 In 2023, he was seen playing Juhi Chawla's son Siddharth Menon in a Netflix original film Friday Night Plan.
 He next starred in YRF's web series The Railway Men, a story on Bhopal Gas Tragedy, alongside Divyendu Sharma, Kay Kay Menon and R. Madhavan in pivotal roles.

 He will also star in Shoojit Sircar's The Umesh Chronicles with Amitabh Bachchan.

+Personal life

+In May 2024, Khan shared a series of photographs and emotional messages on Instagram about "moving on" and missing someone he had loved.
+The posts attracted media attention and were widely interpreted by fans and some media outlets as referring to a personal relationship, although Khan did not publicly confirm the nature of the relationship.
+Online speculation linked the posts to actress Medha Rana, Khan's co-star in Friday Night Plan, though no reliable source or official statement confirmed such claims.
+One of the posts also featured his friend Prakriti Pavani, but neither Khan nor Pavani confirmed any romantic involvement.
+The posts drew reactions from fans and comments from Khan's mother, Sutapa Sikdar.